SIC deadline applications for 2014 is extended to 27/12/13

 Through a series of exercises the participants will try out different modes of representations of reality, such as 'auto-ethnography', the performative and poetic approach.
 The exercises will be screened and discussed collectively.

-An introduction to the different channels that exist to find support for your project.
-Whenever applicable, participants are also supported in writing their applications.
+An introduction to the different channels that exist, mainly in Belgium, to find support for your project.
+And a short overview on how to write project proposal.

 Editing sessions Rudi Maerten